dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 Options to visualize the reference instance are passed as dataclass as well.
 This is done by defining a dataclass, and later assigning it to :attr:`DrawOptions` class attribute of new reference class.

-We will allow two modes to visualize ``BinaryReference`` instance - as original grayscale image and as binarized image.
+We will allow two modes to visualize :class:`BinaryReference` instance - as original grayscale image and as binarized image.
-For this, we define ``DrawMode`` enum and ``BinaryDrawOptions`` dataclass to enclose it.
+For this, we define :class:`DrawMode` enum and :class:`BinaryDrawOptions` dataclass to enclose it.

 .. plot::
    :include-source: